ENCCS/materials-for-max-coe-enccs-workshop-2022/Day-2/exercise_ph/step4/README.md

 2. Copy the `../step1/out` directory in the current folder

-3. Modify X in submit.slurm to distribute the calculation on 2 MPIs : GPUs with pool parallelization
+3. Modify npools in submit.slurm to distribute the calculation on 2 MPIs : GPUs with pool parallelization

-	`mpirun $mpiopt -np 2 ph.x -ni 1 -nk X -i ph.CnSnI3.in > ph.CnSnI3.out`

 4. Submit the jobfile

 	`sbatch submit.slurm`